 How can we look after our own mental health?

-Exercise and other physical activity produce endorphins- chemicals in the brain that can positively alter mood.
+Exercise and other physical activity produce endorphins - chemicals in the brain that can positively alter your mood.
 It also brings about a sense of greater self-esteem, self-control and the ability to rise to a challenge.
 Engaging in physical exercise can have positive effects on our mental wellbeing.
 It can also consequently improve the ability to sleep, which in turn reduces stress.

 Breathe deeply down to your belly; put your hand there (just above your navel) and breathe so that your hand gets pushed up and down.
 Imagine you have a balloon in your tummy, inflating it as you breathe in, and deflating as you breathe out.
-When we get scared, we breathe too quickly and shallowly, and our body begins to panic because we’re not getting enough oxygen.
-This causes dizziness, shakiness and more panic.
+When we get scared, we breathe too quickly and shallowly, and our body begins to panic because we are not getting enough oxygen, this causes dizziness, shakiness and more panic.
 Breathing slower and deeper will stop the panic.

 Distraction – 5,4,3,2,1 technique